Tajiks: Cultural revival

 Tajiks celebrating Mehregan in Dushanbe park.

-The collapse of the Soviet Union and the Civil War in Afghanistan both gave rise to a resurgence in Tajik nationalism across the region, including a trial to revert to the Perso-Arabic script in Tajikistan.
-Furthermore, Tajikistan in particular has been a focal point for this movement, and the government there has made a conscious effort to revive the legacy of the Samanid empire, the first Tajik-dominated state in the region after the Arab advance.
+The collapse of the Soviet Union and the Civil War in Afghanistan both gave rise to a resurgence in Tajik nationalism across the region, including an attempt to revert to the Perso-Arabic script in Tajikistan.
+Furthermore, Tajikistan in particular has been a focal point for this movement, and the government there has made a conscious effort to revive the legacy of the Samanid Empire, the first Tajik-dominated state in the region after the Arab advance.
 For instance, the President of Tajikistan, Emomalii Rahmon, dropped the Russian suffix "-ov" from his surname and directed others to adopt Tajik names when registering births.
-According to a government announcement in October 2009, approximately 4,000 Tajik nationals have dropped "ov" and "ev" from their surnames since the start of the year.
+According to a government announcement in October 2009, approximately 4,000 Tajik nationals had dropped "ov" and "ev" from their surnames since the start of that year.

-In September 2009, the Islamic Renaissance Party of Tajikistan proposed a draft law to have the nation's language referred to as "Tajiki-Farsi" rather than "Tajik."
-The proposal drew criticism from Russian media since the bill sought to remove the Russian language as Tajikistan's inter-ethnic lingua franca.
-In 1989, the original name of the language (Farsi) had been added to its official name in brackets, though Rahmon's government renamed the language to simply "Tajiki" in 1994.
-On 6 October 2009, Tajikistan adopted the law that removes Russian as the lingua franca and mandated Tajik as the language to be used in official documents and education, with an exception for members Tajikistan's ethnic minority groups, who would be permitted to receive an education in the language of their choosing.
+In September 2009, the Islamic Renaissance Party of Tajikistan proposed a draft law to have the nation's language referred to as 'Tajiki-Farsi' rather than 'Tajik'.
+The proposal drew criticism from Russian media, since the bill sought to remove the Russian language as Tajikistan's inter-ethnic lingua franca.
+In 1989, the original name of the language (Farsi) had been added to its official name in brackets, although Rahmon's government renamed the language to simply 'Tajiki' in 1994.
+On 6 October 2009, Tajikistan adopted a law that removed Russian as the lingua franca and mandated Tajik as the language to be used in official documents and education, with an exception for members of Tajikistan's ethnic minority groups, who would be permitted to receive an education in the language of their choosing.